scvalex/ltc/docs/final.md

 both cases.

-We end the section on merging by mentioning that diffing and merging are implemented as a type-class in LTc.
+We end the section on merging by mentioning that diffing and merging are implemented as a type class in LTc.
 As such, LTc's merging can easily be extended to custom data types, and its default behaviour can be overridden.